-- 2. An employee is reassigned duties or transferred to another department or division for purposes of reorganization or to meet other institutional needs; - 3.
-The hiring administrator wishes to make an interim academic or administrative appointment for a finite period while a full search is conducted; - 4.
-Administrators seek to hire faculty or administrators to fill part-time, temporary or time limited positions including, but not limited to, assistant deans, associate deans, and directors of administrative units; or - 5.
+An employee is reassigned duties or transferred to another department or division for purposes of reorganization or to meet other institutional needs;

+2. The hiring administrator wishes to make an interim academic or administrative appointment for a finite period while a full search is conducted;

+- 3. Administrators seek to hire faculty or administrators to fill part-time, temporary or time limited positions including, but not limited to, assistant deans, associate deans, and directors of administrative units; or - 4.
 To increase diversity, an administrator wishes to recruit an exceptional individual from an under-represented group for a position (e.g., "grow your own" strategy).

-When search requirements are waived in whole or in part, the responsible hiring administrator (e.g. chair or director) will file a rationale with the Associate Dean's office and must receive approval from the COE Dean.
-The Associate Dean will include this information with annual search reports to the COE Diversity Committee.
+When search requirements are waived in whole or in part, the responsible hiring administrator (e.g. chair or director) will discuss the proposed alternative process with the Dean's office.
+Final approval must be given by the CESHS Dean.
+The Associate Dean will include this information with annual search reports to the CESHS Diversity, Equity, Inclusion, and Belonging Committee.